hengchu/fuzzi-model/Overview.md

 `stack` to build, and also run the entire benchmark algorithm test suite.

 To start, run `stack test` in the docker shell.
 This will run the entire test suite for all benchmark algorithms listed in the paper.
-The entire process will take around *TODO* (provide approximate numbers) minutes to complete.
+The entire process takes around 70 minutes to complete on a 4.0GHz quad-core CPU (using only 1 core).

 We also provide a detailed guide on writing your own differentiall private program in FuzzDP and testing it at the detailed guide below.